0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 1. An opcode requires $7$ bits to represent.
 2. An immediate value requires one full field element to represent.
 3. A `NOOP` operation has a numeric value of $0$, and thus, can be encoded as seven zeros.
-Executing a `NOOP` operation does not change the state of the VM, but it does advance operation counter, and may affect program hash.

 ## Program execution